dakofler/miniflow/README.md

 ## Requirements
-- Docker and Docker Compose to run Redis, workers and the dashboard.
+- Docker and Docker Compose to run Redis, workers, and the dashboard.

 ## Installation